ChrisRoland/QR-Code/README.md

 ### Useful resources

-- [W3schools](https://www.w3Schools.com) - Been a while I wrote normal css so I use this when I need to remeber style or anything HTML & CSS at all.
+- [W3schools](https://www.w3Schools.com) - Been a while I wrote normal css so I use this when I need to remember styles or anything HTML & CSS at all.

 ## Author